Anwaarhere27/AI-Voice-Companion/Readme.md

 ### Create .env File
 - Write the following line in the file:
 - GROQ_API_KEY=YOUR GROQ API KEY
+- WEATHER_API_KEY=YOUR WEATHER API KEY
 - Add your GROQ API KEY
+- ADD YOUR WEATHER API KEY FROM weatherapi.com

 #### How To Run:
 - Clone repo